 - While some people may like to fire as much as possible in the hopes that one shot will hit their target, I’d strongly advise against the ‘spray and pray’ approach.
 Get to know your toy, they’ll all be accurate up to a certain distance, but may wander slightly after that – remember to compensate for it (this is easier if you have your own toy and don’t have to use different loan kit each time).
 Firing excessively *will* get you noticed, and targeted, and probably dead.

 - Night games are completely different: landmarks aren’t quite where you thought they were because everything looks strange, sounds are magnified, and you may find yourself jumping at shadows.
 Shadows will occasionally turn out to be Aliens, so it’s okay to jump.

-- There’s two approaches to LARPing in the dark, either torches on or torches off.
+- The main approach to LARPing in the dark is to have your torches on, as opposed to torches off.
 Torches on means everyone keeps their torches pointed outwards at chest height, trying to keep a fully visible perimeter at all times.
 There’s no hope of hiding your position when you’re torches on, but it does prevent NPCs from sneaking up on you.
-Torches off is the opposite, you go dark and silent, and hope like hell that you can sneak past the nasties without them catching you.
-Remember it takes 30 minutes for you to fully regain your night vision, which can be lost in an instant if someone turns on their torch near you.
-So listen to the instructions of your commander and follow the direction of either torches on or off.

 - Keep in close communication and contact with your teammates.
 This should go without saying at all times, but it’s especially important in the dark.
 In the woods on a moonless night it’s possible to be within arm’s reach of someone and never know they’re there, so it’s very easy to become separated from your team, or have a malicious NPC sneak their way into your ranks before anyone realises.